texadactyl/essayer/README.md

 * The JVM and JNI are intimately intertwined.
 I doubt if we can successfully use JNI functions without creating a JVM by calling ```JNI_CreateJavaVM```.
 * Each thread that calls JNI functions must have its own JNI environment.
 * Trying to run a C program inside the same thread as the JVM seems to always lead to a crash.
+* We have gotten several JNI library functions to work.
+They need no real reference to an object and they do not use arrays or objects as parameters.
 * Java_java_util_zip_Deflater_deflateBytesBytes will not work without using the JNI environment utility functions.
 See ```essayer/C``` for examples.
 That one doesn't crash although the resulting output length makes no sense.
 * The above statements are most likely true for the Go version of a Java_java_util_zip_Deflater_deflateBytesBytes caller.
 * As far as I can see, Go cannot execute functions expressed as vectors in the JNI environment.
 We seem to be at an impass.